icebert04/icebert04.github.io/_posts/2017-11-15-fantasy-to-reality.md

 Profession:
 Host and Co-Producer of NBA 2KTV
-Host in Uproxx, Fox Sports Digital, Go90, and AwesomenessTV to name a few Model for Adidas, The Gap, Mt.
+Host in Uproxx, Fox Sports Digital, Go90, and AwesomenessTV to name a few Model for Adidas (Brand Ambassador), The Gap, Mt.
 Dew, Finish Line, Kellogg's, FanDuel, Sephora, and many more

 Birthplace:
 Akron, Ohio